mozilla-ai/lumigator/docs/source/operations-guide/kubernetes.md

 The official way to deploy the Lumigator application in cloud environments with Kubernetes is to use the Helm package manager.

-At this moment this Helm chart only deploys the Lumigator core REST API.
+At this moment this Helm chart deploys the Lumigator core REST API (backend) and the Lumigator frontend.
+Additionally, by default, it also deploys a Ray cluster with a postgres instance as a dependency of the backend.

+If you want to use your existent relational database instance or Ray cluster, you will have to reconfigure the dependencies of the backend chart.

 We don't provide support for Ray, S3-compatible storage, or the database which are required for the full application to run.
 In the near future, a new version of this chart will be released, which will be able to deploy a minimal version of all the required tools.